Israel Pounds Gaza After Biden Outlines Ceasefire Plan

 "There are a number of occupation (Israeli) snipers in high-rise buildings overseeing all areas of Tal al-Sultan... making the situation very dangerous", the resident added.

-There was also shelling and gunfire from the Israeli army in Gaza City, in the north of the territory, an AFP reporter said.
+There was also shelling and gunfire from the Israeli army in Gaza City, in the north of the Palestinian territory, according to an AFP reporter.

 Before the Rafah offensive began, the United Nations said up to 1.4 million people were sheltering in the city.